ksheumaker/homeassistant-apsystems_ecur/README.md

 This couldn't have been done without the hardwork of @checking12 and @HAEdwin on the home assistant forum, and all the other people from this forum (https://gathering.tweakers.net/forum/list_messages/2032302/1)

 Currently this is only been tested and used on QS1 and YC600 inverters.
-The ECU-R is also compatible with the YC1000 inverter but this integration doesn't support the YC1000 yet.
+The ECU-R is also compatible with the YC1000 inverter but work is in progress to support the YC1000.

 ## Prerequisites
 This component only works if the ECU-R is attached to your network by Wifi.
 To enable and configure WiFi on the ECU-R use the ECUapp and temporarily enable the ECU-R's accesspoint by pressing the button on the side of the ECU-R. Then connect your phone's WiFi to the ECU-R's accesspoint to enable the ECUapp to connect and configure the ECU-R.
 Although there's no need to also attach the ECU-R by ethernet cable, your free to do so if you like.
 ```

+## Release notes
+v1.0.0 First release
+v1.0.1 Revised the readme and added support for YC1000 (hopefully)

 ## Setup
 Copy contents of the apsystems_ecur/ directory into your <HA-CONFIG>/custom_components/apsystems_ecur directory (```/config/custom_components``` on hassio)